burkeholland/deno-first-look/lessons/dependencies/remote-dependencies.md

 ![](../images/deno-info-path.jpg)

-Now let's take a moment and address the elephant in the room - which is that importing modules from URL's feels....completely nuts.
+Now let's take a moment and address the elephant in the room - which is that importing modules from URL's feels... completely nuts.